httpland/http-router/README.md

 - deno.land/x - `https://deno.land/x/http_router/mod.ts`
 - npm - `@httpland/http-router`

-## HTTP request url router
+## URL router

-`URLRouter` provides routing between HTTP request URLs and handlers.
+`URLRouter` provides routing between URLs and handlers.

 URL routes accepts the `URLPattern API` as is.
 This means that various url patterns can be matched.